• Address

 Understanding Wrist Pain

-What is Wrist Pain?
+What is Hand and Wrist Pain?

 Wrist pain refers to discomfort or pain experienced in the wrist joint, which connects the hand to the forearm.
 The wrist is a complex structure made up of bones, ligaments, tendons, and muscles that allow for a wide range of movements.
 Wrist pain can affect daily activities and may result from various conditions or injuries impacting the wrist's functionality.

-Symptoms of Wrist Pain
+Symptoms of Hand and Wrist Pain

 • Aching or Sharp Pain: Persistent pain in the wrist, which may intensify with movement or pressure.